-In the new issue of Metal Hammer magazine, we celebrate 50 years of metal.
-As part of this we asked 50 of today’s greatest metal stars to pick their favourite metal albums of the last 50 years.
+To celebrate 50 years of metal, we asked today’s biggest stars to pick their favourite metal albums of the last five decades.
 Parkway Drive frontman Winston McCall chose Rage Against The Machine’s era-defining 1982 debut album.
 Here, Winston reveals how his band wouldn’t exist without it.

 Winston McCall: ”It’s hard to choose just one album from the last 50 years of metal, because there’s obvious choices.
 But I picked Rage Against The Machine’s self-titled album.
 I don’t know if it even qualifies as a heavy metal album but that’s because I don’t know what it qualifies as.
 If you look at the impact that the album had on metal music, guitar music and aggressive music it was influential to everything, and it is heavy as fuck.

 “There are albums that come along and reach a pinnacle in something that’s established and then there’s albums which completely shift a musical landscape; if you look at what that album did it was completely genre-bending and against any trend that was going on at that time and it did it in such a way that it’s created something timeless.
 It’s shot off on so many branches and influenced so many different parts of metal, especially with the guitar playing.
 The way the guitar is used in that album, it’s up there on Hendrix’s level.
 The fact Tom Morello used the guitar on that record in such a way that they had to put a disclaimer on to say there weren’t synths on it!
 It’s bonkers.
 How many albums come along that that happens, let alone in a genre as shred-heavy as metal?
 It’s the genre with the biggest riffs, and then someone comes along with stupidly massive riffs but also redefined how that instrument can be used – and that’s just the guitar.